The Evolution of Sharks: 400 Million Years of Survival

 Surviving Mass Extinctions

-One of the most remarkable aspects of shark history is how they endured multiple extinction events that wiped out countless other species.
+One of the most remarkable aspects of the evolution of sharks is how they endured multiple extinction events that wiped out countless other species.
 Scientists believe sharks survived at least five major mass extinctions, including the Permian-Triassic and the Cretaceous-Paleogene events.

 Their success in surviving these catastrophic changes is partly due to their wide range of adaptations, diverse habitats, and efficient reproductive strategies.
 Understanding how sharks survived mass extinctions helps scientists uncover the traits that have enabled them to be such enduring survivors throughout Earth’s history.